McCain Mall: Rape and Murder of Laurie White (June 1997)

 In June 1997, Laura "Laurie" White, a 26-year-old overnight guard, was murdered by Andrew Engram.
 After strangling Ms. White and inflicting blunt neck trauma, Engram left her body to be discovered hanging inside the outdoor Sears landscape merchandise tent she had been guarding.
 During the course of the murder, Engram also raped Ms. White.
 At the time of the attack, Laurie White was alone and did not have access to a telephone, a radio, or the nearby building.

 White's parents filed a federal lawsuit against Simon Property Group, Inc. and Sears which was settled out of court in 2000 with details undisclosed.

 Engram, who had been on parole for only 6 months at the time of White's rape and murder (after having been sentenced to 30 years of prison in 1983 for violent crimes), was convicted in 1999 and sentenced to death.
 The prosecution relied on overwhelming evidence including DNA profiling in securing the jury conviction.
 In 2013, Engram's lawyers successfully petitioned the Arkansas Supreme Court for a new hearing after an appeal in which they argued he received ineffective assistance of counsel from the court-appointed lawyers during his original trial.
 As evidence, they referred to the failure to meet deadlines for filing petitions, including those questioning whether Engram had an intellectual disability (or otherwise diminished responsibility).

 In 2014, Engram was re-sentenced to life in prison without parole.
 As of October 2025, he is an inmate at the high-security Varner Unit of the Arkansas Department of Corrections.

 Concourse Gunshot (August 2020)

 In August of 2020, a man entered the mall and it is confirmed that he fired one shot within the concourse.

 Christmas Eve Shooting near McCain Mall (December 2020)

 One person was killed, and two juveniles were injured in a shooting near the mall.

 Double Homicide near McCain Mall (November 2022)

 Police investigated a shooting on McCain Boulevard, finding two victims inside a vehicle in the parking lot of the mall, who had been shot.
 Both victims were 17 years old, and one died at the scene.

 American Eagle Gunshot (January 2023)

 North Little Rock police responded to a report of a gunshot fired inside the mall, specifically at American Eagle.
 A woman shopping at Victoria's Secret reported feeling terrified and crawling on the floor for safety.

-Other Incidents

-There have been other reported shootings near or at McCain Mall, including incidents where suspects have been arrested.